OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 > Nested app authentication (NAA) is currently in preview.
 To try this feature, join the Microsoft 365 Insider Program (https://insider.microsoft365.com/join) and choose the Beta Channel.
 Don't use NAA in production add-ins.
 We invite you to try out NAA in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).
 > NAA is supported in the following builds.
 >
-> - Word, Excel, PowerPoint, and Outlook on Windows build 16.0.17531.20000 or later
+> - Word, Excel, PowerPoint, and classic Outlook on Windows Build 16.0.17531.20000 or later
-> - Word, Excel, PowerPoint, and Outlook on Mac build 16.85.24040319 or later
+> - Word, Excel, PowerPoint, and Outlook on Mac Build 16.85.24040319 or later
 >
 > Support for NAA in event-based activation code in Outlook is coming soon.